nickserv/cdnm/README.md

-    list [path]      list CDN dependencies in HTML file or stdin outdated [path]  list outdated CDN dependencies in HTML file or stdin update [path]    update CDN dependencies in HTML file or stdin
+    list [path]      list CDN dependencies in HTML file or stdin outdated [path]  list outdated CDN dependencies in HTML file or stdin package [path]   write package.json file for CDN dependencies in HTML file or stdin update [path]    update CDN dependencies in HTML file or stdin
 ```